 A few months back, when I was talking about keyword research, I put forward a blog post on semantic keyword research.
 For many of my blog readers, this was an eye-opener.
 They never thought of this kind of keyword research.

-I’m gonna explain you the secret that most of the pros use to quickly rank their site and achieve authority in the eyes of Google.
+I’m gonna explain to you the secret that most of the pros use to quickly rank their site and achieve authority in the eyes of Google.
 This onpage SEO technique is called “Silo Structure”.

 I love onpage techniques, as we’ve complete control over them.